-Origins, beliefs, historical development, and contemporary concerns of the major world religions, with particular attention to the Hindu, Buddhist, Confucian, Judaic, Christian, and Islamic traditions.
+Origins, beliefs, practices, historical development, and contemporary concerns of the major world religions, with particular attention to the Hindu, Buddhist, Taoist, Confucian, Judaic, Christian, and Islamic traditions.

-135 Religion in America
+135 Religion in America 3 Units

-Study of the principal figures, issues, and trends in religious liberty in America; religion and social protest; the Black religious experience; Catholic, Protestant, Jewish, and contemporary religious phenomena.
-(Also listed as History135)
+Study of the principal figures, groups, issues, and trends in religion from colonial times to the present, covering such topics as the Puritans, the growth of religious liberty in America, religion and social protest, the Black religious experience, Catholic-Protestant-Jew, and contemporary religious phenomena.
+(Also listed as History 135.)

-246ABC Special Problems in Religious Studies 1 Unit
+246ABC Special Problems in Religious

-247ABC 2Units
+Studies 1 Unit 247ABC 2 Units